oleg-shilo/CodeMaidPlus/README.md

 ## Limitations

 - Currently the extension processes only the files that are part of a solution.
-- The indent size is assumed to be 4 spaces.
-It will be read from the VS settings in the future.
 - The formatting is based on the canonical C# bracket style.
 If you are using "Egyptian brackets" it will interfere with the extension _Align Indents_ feature.
+- The indent size is assumed to be 4 spaces.<br>
+  _It will be read from the VS settings in the future._
+- May not be invoked automatically on-save for very large files.<br>
+  _This is actually a CodeMaid defect when it fails to invoke third-party extensions on-save.
+You will need to invoke the extension manually in such cases._

 ## Conclusion